 Upload Your First Model

-Upload a model from Hugging Face to the Clarifai platform
+Upload a custom model to the Clarifai platform

 The Clarifai platform allows you to upload custom models for a wide range of use cases.
 With just a few simple steps, you can get your models up and running and leverage the platform’s powerful capabilities.